EliAndrewC/l7r/setting/l7r.md

 **Prince Daigotsu:** Kitsu Okura is more enigmatic than the Dragon Clan he derides, so I shall not speak to him of these matters, but Akodo Godaigo has a suitable mindset towards being directed in service to the Empire.

 **Matsu Gohei:** Matsu Chokoku is advised by Iuchi Karasu, who hates the Shadowlands as much as any man alive.
-I do not know whether this would make his support more or less likely - this may depend on how the rest of the Unicorn clan feels about this matter, and whether it would be with anger or relief.
+I do not know whether this would make his support more or less likely - this may depend on how the rest of the Unicorn Clan feels about this matter, and whether it would be with anger or relief.

 **Matsu Gohei:** Isawa Tsuke advises Ikoma Ryozo, and the Master of Fire seems, if anything, even more eager than us, though I cannot tell whether he is more interested in serving the empire or increasing his own knowledge and understanding.